 Loading...

-Choosing a school in Germany can feel like one of the most stressful aspects of moving with kids.
-Websites seldom reveal what daily life is truly like, and every family has its own priorities.
-This guide focuses on practical considerations and a straightforward decision process — particularly for families preparing to relocate to Berlin.
+Deciding on a school in Germany can seem like one of the most stressful aspects of moving with children.
+Online resources rarely reveal what daily life is really like, and every family has its own priorities.
+This guide emphasizes practical questions and a simple decision framework — especially for families planning a move to Berlin.

 First: Define What “Good” Means for Your Family

-Before comparing schools, establish your nonnegotiables.
-Most missteps happen when families weigh everything at once without a clear priority list.
+Before comparing schools, establish your non-negotiables.
+Most decision mistakes arise when families weigh everything at once without a clear priority list.

-• Commute: daily driving time matters more than you might expect.
+• Commute: daily driving time matters more than you realize.

 • Curriculum: British / American / IB / local options.